 Switching out your undies for their ethical counterparts is the easiest place to begin.
 You can start small by purchasing eco-friendly or fair-trade underwear whenever items in your current collection need replacing.
 Since underwear is something we’ll continually need to repurchase, opting for brands that produce sustainably makes a huge impact over time – and we promise they’re just as fun to dance in on those nights out (or in!).

-This is a brand dedicated to creating high-quality, long-lasting basics.
+This brand is dedicated to creating high-quality, long-lasting basics.
 Make It Good uses sustainable materials such as organic cotton and recycled polyester.
 They also use water based inks which help to reduce wastewater.
-Their super funky underwear is all made in-house at their own micro-factory in Portland, Oregon.
+They make their super funky underwear in-house at their own micro-factory in Portland, Oregon.
 Fun fact: the hand-drawn solar system print featured above glows in the dark!

 Etiko was the first non-food brand to receive Fair Trade certification in the Australia/New Zealand region and has been on an impressive trajectory ever since.
 Feel extra comfortable in these cotton undies knowing that they are Global Organic Textile Standard (GOTS) certified.
 This means that their underwear adheres to strict organic and low impact standards.